 The Muttart Foundation has prepared the current discussion paper.
-Through its review of the role of municipalities in early learning and care, this paper aims both to present information on municipal models in Alberta and other Canadian provinces and to raise questions and generate discussion on the possible roles Alberta municipal level governments might play, and the responsibilities they might take on, to advance early learning and care in Alberta with a focus on the greater public management, planning and delivery of child care services.Engaging Alberta Municipal Level Governments
+Through a review of the role of municipal level governments in supporting early learning and care, this paper presents arguments and raises questions on the possible roles Alberta municipal level governments might play, and the responsibilities they might take on, to advance the public management, planning and delivery of services.

 On February 8, Executive Director, Bob Wyatt, was one of the six people on a panel that spoke at the Senate Liberal Open Caucus in Ottawa.
 Muttart’s submission asked the Senate to undertake a major study into the laws governing Canadian charities – something that hasn’t been done for some 50 years.
 A copy of Muttart’s submission can be found here.
 A video of the full Open Caucus meeting will be posted at: http://liberalsenateforum.ca/open-caucus/.